 Infrared Space Heater Recommendation

-Second, is a great infrared radiant heater by Heller.
+Second, is a great infrared radiant heater by Dr Heater.
 This is a fantastic option for portability: it’s easy to move around between rooms.

 Since it’s infrared it’s super cheap to run.
 You can crank it up without worrying about cranking up your bills.
-It’s rated as 2400W (with 3 heat settings) gives you plenty of power and control, too.
-All while being totally silent once it’s warmed up.
+It’s rated as 1500W.
+The built-in thermostat gives you plenty control, so you can make sure everyone’s comfortable.
+All while being whisper-silent once it’s warmed up.

 Wall Heater Recommendation